Migrating from using Excel

 I only have test cases

-What is gained in this strategy is a good visibility to your testing status later on.
+What is gained in this strategy is good visibility to your testing status later on.
 For example, let’s assume that you have a set of user interface related acceptance tests in your project but no related requirements described.
-You would just like to have a visibility on how different views in your application’s user interface are tested.
+You would just like to have visibility on how different views in your application’s user interface are tested.
 Then you might want to just create a matching requirement in your Testlab project for each application view and bind the appropriate test cases to these requirements (views).
-After this, the Coverage view of your project (and other requirement related reports) in Testlab always show the testing status and issues matched to the views of your application.
+After this, the Coverage view of your project (and other requirement related reports) in Testlab always shows the testing status and issues matched to the views of your application.
 Voila!

-If you’ve automated a part of your testing you might have quite many unit (or other automated) tests for which you would like to follow the status for.
+If you’ve automated a part of your testing you might have quite many unit (or other automated) tests for which you would like to follow the status.
 When pushing automated test results to your Testlab project you should have a matching test case in your Testlab project for your tests.
-For this, using the import is a handy way of creating your Testlab side test cases.
+For this, using import is a handy way of creating your Testlab side test cases.
 If you just export a list of your unit tests to a text file it is quite trivial to form a suitable CSV file with the template described above which can be used to import the test case stubs to Testlab.